How Long Does Deck & Other Wood Stains Last

 Wood exterior entry doors provide outstanding curb appeal and a warm, welcoming feeling to a home.
 However, maintaining wood doors such as Mahogany and other common woods ranges from 2-4 years and is costly.

 Refinishing wooden front doors is very time-consuming.
 Not every house painter understands and will follow the proper steps to ensure the stain and polyurethane last as long as possible.
 Professional wood door refinishing requires sanding the door down to the wood, re-staining, and applying exterior-grade polyurethane.
-Although the secrete to longevity uses at least 3 coats of polyurethane for added UV and moisture protection.
+However, the secret to longevity uses at least 3 coats of polyurethane for added UV and moisture protection.

 Marine-grade polyurethanes such as Epifanes also offer additional protection and will extend needed maintenance for a year or so.
 Fiberglass doors today have come a long way, offering authentic wood-like finishes without maintenance.

-Tip: Dark-colored stains will fade faster and draw more heat, causing the door to weather more quickly.
+Tip: Dark-colored stains will fade faster and draw more heat, causing the door to weather quickly.

 Stained Exterior Porch Ceilings